Online Learning-Enhanced High Order Adaptive Safety Control: Introduction

+Neural-Fly~\cite{o2022neural} learns an adaptation term in its control law directly and achieves online adaptation to severe wind disturbances, but requires a significant offline training phase of approximately $12$-minute flight data under diverse wind conditions.
+In contrast, our method learns the model online and improves performance via a model-based controller, and does not require offline training, while supporting it when desired.
+Gaussian Processes (GPs) approaches, such as PILCO~\cite{deisenroth2011pilco}, learns dynamics for data-efficient policy search in reinforcement learning, and online GP residual learning~\cite{hewing2019cautious} has been applied for model predictive control.
+While the above methods provide alternative strategies for learning dynamics, they differ from our approach, which embeds learned dynamics directly into CBF constraints to improve safety online. }

-Recently, studies have shown that aCBFs (specifically, residual learning approaches) are effective in improving the safety of a system under model perturbations~\cite{taylor2020learning,choi2020reinforcement}.
-However, these methods require offline training and online deployment, which leads to safety violations when the residuals have never been seen before (i.e., they are out of the training distribution).
-In contrast, our learning-enhanced aCBF, owing to its hybrid model approach, can efficiently adapt to unseen residuals online, making it well-suited for real-world systems.
-In addition, in~\cite{taylor2020learning,choi2020reinforcement}, supervision of time derivatives of a control barrier function is required, which is often obtained from noisy numerical differentiations.
-Instead, we use the Neural ODEs to approximate the residual dynamics directly from observable state-control data.
+Recent studies have shown that aCBFs (specifically, residual learning approaches) are effective at improving safety under model perturbations~\cite{taylor2020learning,choi2020reinforcement}.
+However, these methods require offline training, which leads to safety violations when the residuals are out of the training distribution.
+Our learning-enhanced aCBF, owing to its hybrid model approach, can adapt to unseen residuals online, making it well-suited for real-world systems.
+In addition, in~\cite{taylor2020learning,choi2020reinforcement}, supervision of time derivatives of a control barrier function is required, which is obtained from noisy numerical differentiations.
+Instead, we use the Neural ODEs to approximate the residuals directly from observable state-control data.
 In practice, most CBF constraints for a mechanical system have relative degrees larger than one, thus requiring a high-order CBF (HOCBF).
 Our HO-aCBF algorithm generalizes the standard aCBF to handle high-order safety-critical constraints for a larger category of systems.